Plex vs Emby: Which Media Server is Best?

 In this article, we will look at Plex vs Emby by comparing them side-by-side to determine which is the best media server software you can use.

-The main differences between Plex vs Emby are the user interface differences and server support.
+The main differences between Plex and Emby are the user interface differences and server support.
 When configuring Plex or Emby, the operating system you’re using will be the key deciding factor on which installation process works best.
 However, the actual user interface and navigational differences will be the biggest difference from a daily usage perspective.

 As mentioned above, Plex and Emby both must be installed as a server, meaning that you must pick a device that will store your media and install Plex or Emby on that device.
 The server applications are different than the client applications.